- Safety and Health Topics

 The following references provide possible solutions in controlling and preventing motor vehicle hazards in the workplace.

 - Work-related Roadway Crashes: Challenges and Opportunities for Prevention.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-119, (2003, September).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-119, (September 2003).
 Provides a comprehensive overview of crash data, the regulatory environment, and risk factors that contribute to workplace crashes.
 Identifies the groups of workers at greatest risk of traffic crashes, summarizes key issues that contribute to work-related roadway crashes, and recommends preventive measures for employers and other stakeholders.

 - Building Safer Highway Work Zones: Measures to Prevent Worker Injuries From Vehicles and Equipment.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2001-128, (2001, April).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2001-128, (April 2001).
 Draws upon the collective knowledge, experience, and expertise of numerous individuals and organizations who are intimately involved with highway construction.
 Provides a listing of interventions from which contractors, contracting agencies, and other entities may choose those most appropriate to their situations and needs.

 Workplace Vehicle Safety

 - For information on workplace vehicle safety, see the Workplace Vehicle Safety page.